openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 > **NOTE**
 >
-> This API cannot be used.
-This API is supported since API version 7 and deprecated since API version 9.
+> This API is supported since API version 7 and deprecated since API version 9.
+>
+> Since API version 9, the area outside the subwindow is touchable by default.
+This API is no longer supported and no substitute API is provided.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core